-This is a description of how a patient looks at observation.
-It can be determined within the first seconds of clinical introduction as well as noted throughout the interview.
-Details to be included are if they look older or younger than stated age, what they are wearing, their grooming and hygiene, and if they have any tattoos or scars.
+This is a description of how a patient looks during observation.
+It can be determined within the first seconds of clinical introduction and noted throughout the interview.
+Details to be included are if they look older or younger than their stated age, what they are wearing, their grooming and hygiene, and if they have any tattoos or scars.
 If a patient looks more youthful than their stated age, they may have a developmental delay or dress in an age-inappropriate manner.
-Patients that look older than their stated age may have underlying severe medical conditions, years of substance abuse, or often years of poorly controlled mental illness.
+Patients who look older than their stated age may have underlying severe medical conditions, years of substance abuse, or often years of poorly controlled mental illness.
 Grooming and hygiene can give an idea of a patient’s level of functioning.
-Those with poor hygiene and grooming generally denote that in the context of their mental illness that they currently have poor functioning.
-Those with poor grooming or hygiene may be severely depressed, have a neurocognitive disorder, or experiencing a negative symptom of a psychotic disorder such as schizophrenia.
+Those with poor hygiene and grooming generally denote that in the context of their mental illness, they currently have poor functioning.
+Those with poor grooming or hygiene may be severely depressed, have a neurocognitive disorder, or be experiencing a negative symptom of a psychotic disorder such as schizophrenia.
 Tattoos and scars can paint a picture of a patient’s history, personality, and behaviors.
 Scars tell stories about old, significant injuries from accidental trauma, harm caused by another individual, or self-inflicted harm.
 Self-inflicted injuries frequently include superficial cutting, needle tracks from IV drug use, or past suicide attempts.
 Tattoos often are the name of a family member, significant other, or lost loved one.
 They can also depict gang marks, vulgar imagery, or extravagant artwork.
 If a certain level of trust has been established through the interview, the interviewer can ask about the significance of the tattoos or scars and what story they tell about the patient.

 One aspect of monitoring is the speed of movements.
 This can be described as normal, psychomotor retardation/bradykinesia, or psychomotor agitation/hyperkinesia.
 A patient with depression or a neurocognitive disorder may have psychomotor retardation.
 On the other hand, psychomotor agitation may indicate that a patient is acutely under the influence of a stimulant or exhibiting manic behavior.
 It is important to note a patient’s gait.
 For example, if the gait is stiff, shuffling, or ataxic, this may point to an underlying neurological condition.
-One such neurological disorder is Parkinson disease, which is indicated by the cardinal triad is rigidity, bradykinesia, and resting pill-rolling tremor.
+One such neurological disorder is Parkinson disease, which is indicated by the cardinal triad of rigidity, bradykinesia, and resting pill-rolling tremor.
 If these symptoms are noted early by astute observation from the clinician, this can help lead to earlier diagnosis and treatment for such conditions.

 A patient’s posture is important to note, as this may indicate underlying issues.
 Sustained posturing may point to catatonia, a type of psychomotor immobility/stupor/inflexibility, and a feature of psychotic disorders.
-Practitioners unfamiliar with the condition often overlook catatonia but is critical to differentiate as it requires a separate treatment than the underlying psychosis.
-If the patient displays akathisia, a restless urge to move/inability to stay still, they may exhibit the hyperactivity/impulsivity, which often presents in patients with attention deficit hyperactivity disorder (ADHD).
+Practitioners unfamiliar with the condition often overlook catatonia, but it is critical to differentiate as it requires a separate treatment from the underlying psychosis.
+If the patient displays akathisia, a restless urge to move/inability to stay still, they may exhibit hyperactivity/impulsivity, which often presents in patients with attention deficit hyperactivity disorder (ADHD).
 Alternatively, a patient with akathisia may be experiencing a side effect from an antipsychotic.
 Other aspects of movement that may indicate extrapyramidal side effects (EPS) from antipsychotics are rigidity, tremors, and tics such as teeth grinding, lip-smacking, or tongue protrusions.
 Severe sudden rigidity seen after antipsychotic administration is considered an acute dystonic reaction.
-Although rare, in its most extreme form this can be life-threatening if it involves laryngeal muscles.
+Although rare, in its most extreme form, this can be life-threatening if it involves laryngeal muscles.
 Thus, the practitioner needs to monitor and treat the slightest of reactions before they become more serious.
-Tardive dyskinesia is the neurological condition that arises from long-term antipsychotic administration that sustains these extrapyramidal side effects.
+Tardive dyskinesia is a neurological condition that arises from long-term antipsychotic administration that sustains these extrapyramidal side effects.
 These symptoms and their severity can be monitored more extensively with the Abnormal Involuntary Movement Scale (AIMS).

 The practitioner may ask the patient if they have suicidal ideations or homicidal ideations.
 Suicidal ideations need to be further clarified by passive thoughts of wishing to be dead versus active thoughts of wanting to take one’s own life.
-Furthermore, practitioners need to be able to ascertain whether the patient has a plan and intent to act on such thoughts.
+Furthermore, practitioners must ascertain whether the patient has a plan and intent to act on such thoughts.
 This can be difficult to determine as patients are rarely forthcoming about such details.
 If there is any concern for suicidal intent, a more thorough suicide risk assessment is warranted.
 Assessing homicidal ideations follows a similar pattern of needing to determine if the thoughts are passive ones of wishing someone was dead versus active thoughts of killing someone with or without a plan and/or intent to act.
-It is also vital to try to obtain from the patient towards whom they have homicidal ideations.
+It is also vital to try to obtain from the patient about whom they have homicidal ideations.
 According to the Tarasoff ruling following the California Supreme Court case Tarasoff v.
-Regents of the University of California, it a mental health professional’s duty to warn a person if a patient has made a threat against their life.
+Regents of the University of California, it is a mental health professional’s duty to warn a person if a patient has made a threat against their life.

-Delusions are firmly held false beliefs of a patient which are not part of a cultural belief system and persist despite contradicting evidence.
+Delusions are firmly held false beliefs of a patient that are not part of a cultural belief system and persist despite contradicting evidence.
 These can be plausible or fantastical in nature.
 Types of delusions include bizarre, grandiose, paranoia, persecutory, and somatic types.
 Evidence of these delusions is often hard to extract from a patient because they may know that others do not believe them and fear persecution.
 It takes practice from mental health care clinicians to elicit these delusions from patients in a subtle, open-minded manner.
-For example, one would not ask a patient, “Are you paranoid?”, but rather, “Are you worried someone has been following or spying on you?”
+For example, one would not ask a patient, “Are you paranoid?” but rather, “Are you worried someone has been following or spying on you?”
 Some commonly held persecutory delusions are paranoia that someone is following them or spying on them with a camera.
 Others are grandiose beliefs of being God, royalty, famous, or wealthy.
 Somatic delusions often derive from a sensation that the patient feels.
-For example, a common somatic delusion is that a patient is pregnant (common in male and female) or that there is a parasite or alien inside of them because they are constipated or bloated.
-When determining if something is a delusion, it is important to compare what the patient believes to objective collateral reports from outsiders or laboratory data.
-For example, an older, disheveled patient that states that they are a famous model may actually have been one in the past.
+For example, a common somatic delusion is that a patient is pregnant (common in males and females) or that there is a parasite or alien inside of them because they are constipated or bloated.
+When determining if something is a delusion, comparing what the patient believes to objective collateral reports from outsiders or laboratory data is important.
+For example, an older, disheveled patient who states they are a famous model may have been one in the past.
 Other types of delusions include thought insertion, thought broadcasting, thought withdrawal, mind reading, and ideas of reference.
 These refer to when patients believe they have control over others’ thoughts or vice versa.
 Ideas of reference refer to when a patient believes that they are receiving a special message from a TV, radio, or the internet that is not there.

 The most common areas of cognition evaluated on a mental status examination are alertness, orientation, attention/concentration, memory, and abstract reasoning.
-If when assessing cognition or any other part of the mental status examination the practitioner finds symptoms of a possible neurocognitive disorder, more thorough screening is possible with additional evaluation tools such as Mini-Mental State Examination (MMSE), Montreal Cognitive Assessment (MOCA), or Mini-Cog.
+If, when assessing cognition or any other part of the mental status examination, the practitioner finds symptoms of a possible neurocognitive disorder, more thorough screening is possible with additional evaluation tools such as Mini-Mental State Examination (MMSE), Montreal Cognitive Assessment (MOCA), or Mini-Cog.

 Alertness is the level of consciousness of a patient.
 This can be described as alert, somnolent, obtunded, in a stupor, or comatose.
 Alert means that the patient is fully awake and can respond to stimuli.
 Somnolent means that the patient is lethargic or drowsy.
 Somnolence is considered to be a reduced level of consciousness, but the patient is still able to perceive stimuli and can be awakened fairly easily.
-Obtunded means that mild to moderate stimuli may not arouse the patient, and when the awoken patient will be drowsy with delayed responses.
-A patient in a stupor is unresponsive to almost all stimuli and when aroused may quickly go back to sleep without continued stimulation.
+Obtunded means that mild to moderate stimuli may not arouse the patient, and when the awoken patient is drowsy with delayed responses.
+A patient in a stupor is unresponsive to almost all stimuli and, when aroused, may quickly go back to sleep without continued stimulation.
 A comatose patient is unresponsive to all stimuli, including vigorous and noxious stimuli.
 An altered level of consciousness or sensorium may indicate that a patient may have had a head injury, ingested a substance, or have delirium from another medical condition.